13 things you need to do before you graduate

 Plan your graduation

-So you'll have likely sorted your tickets and gown by now, but there's lots more to think about with your graduation.
+You'll have likely sorted your tickets and gown by now, but there's lots more to think about ahead of your graduation ceremony...

 Even if you've got your gown sorted, have you thought about what you're going to wear underneath?
 Finding graduation clothes on a budget can be tricky, so spend some time shopping around for a good deal.

 Don't just disappear back home without speaking to your tutors first.
 Think about who's really helped you get through your degree – who gave you the most useful feedback and who spent a lot of time to help you with your work.

 Drop by their office before you leave to say goodbye, or post them a small thank you card.